davralin/cluster-ops/docs/upgrade-bitnami-postgresql.md

 ## All credit goes to: https://github.com/bitnami/charts/issues/8025#issuecomment-964906018

+## Please note that I switched to using cloudnative-pg.io, which handles this much better - so I don't keep this guide up to date.

 ### This example is from upgrading from postgresql14 to 15.

 1. Update the helm-release